Being owned by a cat comes with its joys and its frustrations. For example, the litter box can be an occasional source of frustration.

 You can also try to close off the room to your cat if possible or place tin foil or sticky tape over that spot.
 You can even try to put the litter box over that location.

-This starts by confining your cat to one room with more than one litter box (and food, water, and toys).
+Litter box training with positive reinforcement might be in order if you’ve tried everything else and you know that it’s not medically related.
+This starts by confining your cat to a certain area in the house with more than one litter box (and food, water, and toys).
 You might need to show your cat the boxes and give them a special treat when there’s a success.

-Once your cat has been successfully using the litter box for a few weeks, you can let your cat out of the room again.
+Once your cat has been successfully using the litter box a couple of times, you can relocate the litter box to its usual place and observe the situation.

 If this is the current situation with your cat, remember that your first step should be to rule out a medical problem first.
-When you see your vet, bring some of your cat’s poop with you so your vet can run tests.
+When you see your vet, bring some of your cat’s poop with you so your vet can run tests if they need to.

 Once you’ve established that there’s nothing medically wrong with your cat, this is when experimentation begins.
 Try out different styles of litter boxes, and try changing the kind of litter.
 Put the litter box in a quiet, stress-free location, use unscented and sandy litter, and keep the litter clean.

-In the end, if you’re still experiencing issues, speak to your vet and consider getting an animal behaviorist involved.
+In the end, if you’re still experiencing issues, speak to your vet or cat behaviorist for some advice.